versacomp/territory-data-service/README.md

 `git clone` this repository into your local machine

 ### Prerequisites
-Node 8.6+
+1. Node 8.6+
-npm 5.6+
+2. npm 5.6+
-VPN connection to versacomputer.com
+3. VPN connection to versacomputer.com
+4. process.env variables on the server

 ### Installing